gregjasonroberts/knowledge_graph_term/README.md

 ## Data Ingestion & Graph Construction

-Our knowledge base ingests **four distinct data streams** and unifies them in Neo4j.
+Our knowledge base ingests **five distinct data streams** and unifies them in Neo4j.
 A custom `DocumentParser` class normalizes scraped and parsed sources into Python dictionaries, and relationships are anchored to company, industry, and macro nodes.

 1. **Textual Documents**: Wikipedia Infoboxes & Articles